 - The Trough Line sign, which is a vertical line on the medial aspect of the humeral head, that results from humeral head impaction.

-What happened next?
-We discussed the findings with the patient.
-The patient was told that the joint was not dislocated and no further analgesia would be given.
-The patient then moved the arm normally and discharged.
+I further discussed the findings with the patient.
+The joint was not dislocated and that no further analgesia would be given.
+I also advised the patient that I would be speaking with her GP in the morning (which was about now) about prescribing analgesia.

 The lesson here is that the lightbulb sign, is purely an appearance on the x-ray and doesn’t mean the joint is dislocated.
 Posterior dislocations can also be difficult to diagnose and can be missed, especially in the elderly.
 When in doubt, look for the signs mentioned above and remember that an axial view is helpful.